What is Engineering?

 "Engineers are trained professionals who follow scientific principles, design new tools and machines, and build, fabricate and/or manufacture products," said Guo.

-That encompasses a wide variety of projects and applications, and while there are many sub-specialties of engineering, being able to solve problems is a key skill that leads to success in any area.
+That encompasses a wide variety of projects and applications.
+While there are many sub-specialties of engineering, problem-solving is a key skill that leads to success in any area.

-Gorczyca notes that “in practice, engineers look at the world and think about how to make it better.”
+"Engineers look at the world and think about how to make it better," Gorczyca said.
 This can involve hands-on fieldwork, computer simulations or a combination of both.

 How Do I Become an Engineer?